-26 27 28 receptors, and the serotonin receptors 5-HT2A and 5-HT2C, all of which contribute to the drug's mood-lifting and stimulant-like effects.
+23. MG and 7-MG produce such a wide spectrum of effects because they interact with many different receptors in the brain.
+Studies have shown that MG and 7-MG interact with alpha-2 adrenergic receptors (adrenaline), D2 dopamine receptors, and the serotonin receptors 5-HT2A and 5-HT2C, all of which contribute to the drug's mood-lifting and stimulant-like effects.

-- 21. Most crucially, MG and 7-MG also interact with the mu-opioid receptor. - The mu-opioid receptor is known as "the gateway to addiction" because 22. it is the receptor which all opiates/opioids interact with to produce the classic opiate high: euphoric, sedating, and analgesic.
-This means that MG and 7-MG interact with the primary receptor that heroin and oxycodone interact with. - There are other opioid receptors, but the mu-opioid receptor produces the most "hedonic" or habit-forming effects such as euphoria and analgesia. - Mitragynine and 7-hydroxymitragynine were found to be more potent to 24. the mu-opioid receptor than morphine via oral administration, according to one 2004 study, though the actual effect of kratom is dose-dependent, as discussed above. - Kratom is therefore considered by health professionals to be similar to 25. an "opioid" and a "quasi-opiate." - The notion that kratom is substantially similar to an opioid, and a quasi-26. opiate, is reaffirmed by a few facts.
+24. Most crucially, MG and 7-MG also interact with the mu-opioid receptor.

+25. The mu-opioid receptor is known as "the gateway to addiction" because it is the receptor which all opiates/opioids interact with to produce the classic opiate high: euphoric, sedating, and analgesic.
+This means that MG and 7-MG interact with the primary receptor that heroin and oxycodone interact with.

+26. There are other opioid receptors, but the mu-opioid receptor produces the most "hedonic" or habit-forming effects such as euphoria and analgesia.

+27. Mitragynine and 7-hydroxymitragynine were found to be more potent to the mu-opioid receptor than morphine via oral administration, according to one 2004 study, though the actual effect of kratom is dose-dependent, as discussed above.

+28. Kratom is therefore considered by health professionals to be similar to an "opioid" and a "quasi-opiate."

+29. The notion that kratom is substantially similar to an opioid, and a quasiopiate, is reaffirmed by a few facts.
 First, kratom's effects are very similar to those of other opioids.
 Second, when administered, kratom alleviates opioid withdrawal symptoms.
-Third, repeated use of kratom in itself results in opioid withdrawal symptoms. - All substances which act on the opioid receptors carry a very high risk 27. of addiction, and kratom is no exception. - 28.
-Addiction occurs when an opioid is ingested on a regular basis.
+Third, repeated use of kratom in itself results in opioid withdrawal symptoms.

+30. All substances that act on the opioid receptors carry a very high risk of addiction, and kratom is no exception.

+31. Addiction occurs when an opioid is ingested on a regular basis.
 Over time, the user develops a tolerance to the drug, requiring increased dosages to get the same effects as a lower dose used to have.
 As the dosages go up, the body becomes dependent on some amount of the drug to feel normal.
-When the drug is suddenly taken away, the user feels much worse than before they started taking the drug: this is what is known as withdrawal.
+When the drug is suddenlytaken away, the user feels much worse than before they started taking the drug: thisis what is known as withdrawal.

-- 29. Opioids are addictive not just because of the pleasurable effects that they produce, but because sudden cessation of opioid use causes severe withdrawal symptoms which users feel compelled to avoid by taking more of the drug.
-The tragedy of addiction is that users want to stop, but they cannot. - 30.
-The symptoms of kratom withdrawal are very similar to those of traditional opiate withdrawal.
-Such symptoms include: irritability, anxiety, difficulty concentrating, depression, sleep disturbance including restless legs, tearing up, runny nose, muscle and bone pain, muscle spasms, diarrhea, decreased appetite, chills, inability to control temperature, and extreme dysphoria and malaise. - 31.
-Users typically start substances like kratom because of how good it makes them feel, but, once addicted, they use them to avoid the pain of withdrawal.
-It no longer is about getting high, but about not feeling "sick." - 32.
-With kratom in particular, users note that the addiction sneaks up on them, and that it feels as though, over time, the color has been sapped from their lives.
+32. Opioids are addictive not just because of the pleasurable effects that they produce, but because sudden cessation of opioid use causes severe withdrawal symptoms which users feel compelled to avoid by taking more of the drug.
+The tragedy of addiction is that users want to stop, but they cannot.

+33. The symptoms of kratom withdrawal are very similar to those of traditional opiate withdrawal.
+Such symptoms include: irritability, anxiety, difficulty concentrating, depression, sleep disturbance including restless legs, tearing up, runny nose, muscle and bone pain, muscle spasms, diarrhea, decreased appetite, chills, inability to control temperature, and extreme dysphoria and malaise.

+34. Users typically start substances like kratom because of how good it makes them feel, but, once addicted, they use them to avoid the pain of withdrawal.It no longer is about getting high, but about not feeling "sick."

+35. With kratom in particular, users note that the addiction sneaks up on them, and that it feels as though, over time, the color has been sapped from their lives.
 Long term users of kratom have reported experiencing depression, anxiety, anhedonia, and reduced sex drive.